 Get the paperwork but don't keep it in the car.

 Before her condition diminished her ability to care for herself, I knew my mother had created a living will.
 One day when visiting with her, we were chatting about such things and it occurred to me to ask where she kept that document.
 I assumed she would tell me it was in the file cabinet in the room she used as an office of sorts.
 I was quite surprised when she told me she kept it in the glove compartment of her car!
 When I inquired about keeping it in the car, she said she thought, should she ever be in a car accident, it would be handy.
+I have to admit, I was bit taken aback.
+But I guess, in some ways her placement made sense.
+Clearly, it did to her!
 I did not scold her or criticize her logic, but I did suggest we make copies and place a copy in that file cabinet and maybe I should keep a copy as well.
 As time went on, we added documents: a Durable Power of Attorney as well as a Medical Power of Attorney and we updated her will.
 I kept copies of all those documents and her copies went in a safe place, but NOT in the car.

 No one enjoys talking about end of life plans.
 Parents may not want to talk about their finances with their children.
 It is unpleasant to think there may be a time when we are not able to make our own decisions.
 But these conversations are important and securing the appropriate documents and advanced directives can save much heart ache when a crisis occurs.
 I hear all too often from families, that Mom did not name a power of attorney and now she has advanced dementia.
 No one added their name on to Dad's accounts and didn't realize he had given large sums of money to an unsavory neighbor who befriended him.
 Now he is facing a financial crisis.
 One family I spoke with did not know that Dad had prepaid for his funeral.
 Dad did not inform them, and they had never asked about such things.
 Upon his sudden death, they chose a funeral home (not the one Dad had contracted with) and paid for a funeral unnecessarily.
 I am sure you have heard stories of families who argue and agonize at the end because no one asked Grandma what she wanted.